david-drew/OpenVINO-Samples/README.md

 For this exercise, we'll redirect you to the

 For more information about how OpenVINO works with audio, review [this page](https://docs.openvinotoolkit.org/latest/openvino_inference_engine_samples_speech_libs_and_demos_Speech_libs_and_demos.html).
 Then read through the documentation for the [Speech Recognition Demo](https://docs.openvinotoolkit.org/latest/openvino_inference_engine_samples_speech_libs_and_demos_Live_speech_recognition_demo.html).
+A script. listed below, is used to run this example.

 To run the demo:
 1. Download the gettysburg address from [here](https://www2.cs.uic.edu/~i101/SoundFiles/gettysburg.wav).
-2. Use this application:  offline_speech_recognition_app
+2. Use this script:  `/opt/intel/openvino/deployment_tools/demo/demo_speech_recognition.sh`
-3. Launch the demo, point it at the wav file, and execute it.
+3. Launch the demo, select the wav file in the GUI, and execute it.

 </details>